Frequently asked questions relating to Skipton Building Society transfer of equity

 Where you are adding a person on to the property how would you like to hold the property?
 Please provide your instructions by completing and returning a“Joint Ownership Declaration” Questionnaire.

 Please confirm the person to be removed from the title deeds will not reside at the property after completion of the Transfer of Equity?

-Important warnings to consider in supporting the above Skipton Building Society transfer of equity information :
+Information to consider in conjunction with the above Skipton Building Society transfer of equity information :

 There may be various tax and legal implications when transferring equity for your property.
 You should always seek the advice of a solicitor on the Skipton Building Society conveyancing panel and accountant before transferring equity.

-Should the tenure of your property be leasehold, provisions in the lease may have a requirement for notices to be served and that you obtain the consent of the landlord.
-If such conditions are not complied with you may be in violation of your covenants under the lease.
+If your property is leasehold, the lease may require that you obtain the consent of the landlord.
+If such terms are not adhered to you may be in breach of your covenants under the lease.
 This could trigger the freeholder taking enforcement action against you.

 Information contained within this webpage is for general information and only applies to England and Wales.
 It does not constitute advice for members of the public who should contact their lawyer,mortgage broker, insurer and accountant for specific advice relating to transfer of equity.
 Whilst we endeavour to keep the information up to date and correct we do not make any representation or warranties of any kind about its completeness, accuracy, reliability or suitability.
 Any reliance you place on the information is strictly at your own risk.
 Lexsure will not be liable for any direct or indirect loss or damage arising out of or in connection with the use of this information.